ibmverse/verse-developer/_tutorials/ext-manifest.markdown

 [//]: # (Copyright IBM Corp.
 2016  All Rights Reserved.)

 layout: default
-title:  "Working with the manifest file"
+title:  "Working with the widget.json file"
 categories:
 ---

 ## {{page.title}}

-The manifest file contains configuration settings that describe the properties of a Verse extension in [JSON format][2].
-The [Verse Developer Chrome Extension][1] includes a sample manifest called __widget.json__.
+The __widget.json__ file in the [Verse Developer Extension for Google Chrome][1] contains configuration settings that describe the properties of a Verse extension in [JSON format][2].

-The following example shows the manifest for an action contribution.
-The manifest is defined as an array and is contained with a pair of `[ ]` square brackets.
+The following example shows the configuration for an action contribution.
+The configuration is defined as an array and is contained with a pair of `[ ]` square brackets.
 Within the array, each extension is described as an object and is enclosed within `{ }` curly braces.

 ```
 [